Drifter-Supremo/new-freya/memory-bank/tasks.md

 # Freya Backend Rebuild - Tasks

-This document outlines the planned phases and tasks for rebuilding the Freya AI chatbot backend using Python and PostgreSQL while maintaining compatibility with the existing React frontend.
+This document outlines the planned phases and tasks for rebuilding the Freya AI chatbot backend using Python while maintaining compatibility with the existing React frontend.

 ## Phase 1: Project Setup & Environment Configuration
 - [x] **Create project structure**